-Here’s how to use the font kerning settings in Microsoft Office, Word and PowerPoint.
+Here’s how to use the font kerning settings in Microsoft Office, Word and PowerPoint and fix a default setting.

 See our short guide to kerning to understand the settings and artistry behind kerning.